paulyoder/LinqToExcel/readme.markdown

 You will also need to make sure to have the [64 bit version of the Access Database Engine](http://www.microsoft.com/downloads/info.aspx?na=41&srcfamilyid=c06b8369-60dd-4b64-a44b-84b371ede16d&srcdisplaylang=en&u=http%3a%2f%2fdownload.microsoft.com%2fdownload%2f2%2f4%2f3%2f24375141-E08D-4803-AB0E-10F2E3A07AAA%2fAccessDatabaseEngine_x64.exe) installed on the computer.

+And make sure you manually set the **DatabaseEngine** property to DatabaseEngine.Ace

+  var excel = new ExcelQueryFactory("excelFileName");
+  excel.DatabaseEngine = DatabaseEngine.Ace;

 ## Query a worksheet with a header row
 The default query expects the first row to be the header row containing column names that match the property names on the generic class being used.
 It also expects the data to be in the worksheet named "Sheet1".